CitrineInformatics/gemd-python/docs/source/depth/serialization.rst

 it creates an index with the unique identifiers of the taurus entities that it has seen so far, and it replaces any :class:`~taurus.entity.link_by_uid.LinkByUID` that it encounters with objects from that index.
 The only thing left to do is return the ``"object"`` item from the resulting dictionary.

+This strategy is implemented in the :class:`~taurus.json.taurus_json.TaurusJson` class and conveniently exposed in the :py:mod:`taurus.json` module, which provides the familiar `json` interface.